Eugeny/tabby/HACKING.md

 ├─ scripts                              # Maintenance scripts
-├─ terminus-community-color-schemes     # Plugin that provides color schemes ├─ terminus-core                        # Plugin that provides base UI and tab management ├─ terminus-plugin-manager              # Plugin that installs other plugins ├─ terminus-settings                    # Plugin that provides the settings tab └─ terminus-terminal                    # Plugin that provides terminal tabs
+├─ terminus-community-color-schemes     # Plugin that provides color schemes ├─ terminus-core                        # Plugin that provides base UI and tab management └─ terminus-local                       # Plugin that provides local shells and profiles ├─ terminus-plugin-manager              # Plugin that installs other plugins ├─ terminus-settings                    # Plugin that provides the settings tab └─ terminus-terminal                    # Plugin that provides terminal tabs